Leon Merian: Life

 He was born Leon Megerdichian in South Braintree, Massachusetts, on 17 September 1923, to Armenian immigrant parents.

 Merian learned trumpet from Georges Mager.

-He was a sidesman to Lucky Millinder, touring with his band in the segregated south, where, not welcome at either "white" or "colored" establishments, he ended up sleeping on the tour bus.
+He was a member of Lucky Millinder's band when it toured the segregated south; he was not welcome at either "white" or "colored" establishments, and ended up sleeping on the tour bus.

 Merian moved to 20th Century Fox Records in November 1958.

 He later had his own band; one member of it was Herb Phillips.

-His publications included the well known Trumpet Isometics.
-He wrote an autobiography that was published in 2000.
+His publications included the well known Trumpet Isometrics.
+He published an autobiography in 2000.

 Merian died on 15 August 2007, in Sarasota, Florida.